mattermost/docs/source/administration/statistics.rst

 Team Statistics
 ---------------

 Team Statistics are viewable under **System Console > Team Statistics**.
-The data shown here is a cumulative sum across this team only, and excludes posts made in direct message channels, which are not tied to a team.
+The data shown here is a cumulative sum across this team only, and excludes posts made in Direct Message channels, which are not tied to a team.

 Total Users
     The total number of active accounts on this team.
 Excludes deactivated accounts.